-As LHBH’s co-founder, executive director and lead equine therapist, Tammy Mockbee feels blessed to be able to combine her love of horses with her lifelong commitment to helping others.
+As LHBH’s co-founder, executive director and lead equine-assisted facilitator, Tammy Mockbee feels blessed to be able to combine her love of horses with her lifelong commitment to helping others.
 Tammy started riding when she was only four, and she’s been around horses ever since.
 Immediately prior to teaming up with Patty Green to form LHBH, Tammy was a riding instructor, trained horses and taught equestrian classes at the Miraval Resort and Spa near Tucson.
 Described by some of her friends as the female “Horse Whisperer,” Tammy has developed an extraordinary bond with her equine friends, and she’s trained LHBH’s fifteen miniature horses to be highly effective therapy animals.

 Tammy’s interest in helping people with special needs goes back almost as far as her riding.
 As an eighth grader in Tucson, she volunteered to work with mentally and physically handicapped kids.
 Tammy continued her volunteering in high school, helping out at the local senior center, caring for a young boy with epilepsy and spending weekends with a physically disabled couple.
 In the years since then, she has assisted the Marana School District with its special-needs students and has helped provide home-care services to the elderly.
 Her gift of empathy now finds full expression at LHBH.

-Tammy is certified by Skyhorse Equine Guided Education, the Professional Association of Therapeutic Horsemanship International, and Pet Partners.
+Tammy is certified by Skyhorse Equine Guided Education, the Professional Association of Therapeutic Horsemanship International and Pet Partners.

 Amy Armour, Assistant Director

-Amy Armour is LHBH’s assistant director and one of its equine therapists.
+Amy Armour is LHBH’s assistant director and one of its PATH-certified equine-assisted facilitators.
 Amy has been working with horses and their riders for over 25 years.
 She started out providing house-sitting and animal care services for clients throughout the Tucson area, and later worked as a wrangler and children’s counselor at the Tanque Verde Guest Ranch.
 In 1995, Amy joined the staff of Miraval, where she co-developed and implemented a successful riding program, had various supervisory and managerial responsibilities and was involved in all of the activities and courses offered by the resort’s Trail Department, including the Equine Experience Program that provided instruction in equine therapy.
 It was at Miraval that Amy met Tammy Mockbee, and in 2010 Amy joined LHBH.

-At LHBH Amy assists in evaluating the needs of each client and designing therapy programs that best meet those needs.
+At LHBH Amy assists in evaluating the needs of each client and designing therapeutic programs that best meet those needs.
 She also functions as stable manager and shares responsibility for the training, conditioning and care of LHBH’s horses.

 Lou Robisch, Director of Community Outreach